DarrenCNLee/Huffman-Encoder-and-Decoder/asgn2/README.md

 		Contains description of program, layout and structure, functionality, pseudocode, and scratch work on paper

 	WRITEUP.pdf
-		Contains analysis for the differences between my library and the <math.h> library
+		Contains graphs and analysis for the differences between my library and the <math.h> library